wayneashleyberry/supernova/README.md

   read        Print a list of your GitHub stars

 Flags:
-  -h, --help   help for stars
+  -h, --help   help for supernova

-Use "stars [command] --help" for more information about a command.
+Use "supernova [command] --help" for more information about a command.
 ```